Ascot Fashion – Days 3, 4 & 5

 Also making an appearance, although not in the royal party were Lord and Lady Nicholas Windsor.
 Lady Nicholas Windsor, who is expecting her second baby, wore a loose fussy printed dress with a navy coat and a very large lower fascinator. image

 More pictures of Royal Ascot can be seen at this thread.Filed under British Royals

-Tagged Elizabeth II, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael, Royal Ascot, The Countess of Wessex, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael of Kent, Royal Ascot, The Countess of Wessex, The Princess Royal.